 If you want your online business to be competitive, you’ll need these skills and qualities:

-When I decided to start up a business, I launched myself into it straight away without any training in small business management.
+When I decided to start up a home-based business, I launched myself into it straight away without any training in small business management.
 It was only once I was managing my business and up to my neck in expenses, income, bank statements and BAS that I realised I needed some formal training.

 In between managing clients and bookings and earning money, I learned about business plans, marketing, book-keeping and other business practices.

 In retrospect, trying to learn the basics of business management whilst flat out working was really exhausting and I wouldn’t wish it on anyone.